kwinz/MersenneAustria/README.md

 This page exists since 2022.

-If you have any issues or comments please open an Issue.
+If you have any concerns or comments please open an Issue.

 # Links